iann0036/tf-cfn-provider/docs/providers/opc/ComputeIpNetworkExchange.md

 # Terraform::OPC::ComputeIpNetworkExchange

-The `opc_compute_ip_network_exchange` resource creates and manages an IP network exchange in an Oracle Cloud Infrastructure Compute Classic identity domain.
+The `Terraform::OPC::ComputeIpNetworkExchange` resource creates and manages an IP network exchange in an Oracle Cloud Infrastructure Compute Classic identity domain.

 ## Properties

-TBC
+`Name` - (Required) The name of the ip network exchange.

+`Description` - (Optional) A description of the ip network exchange.

+`Tags` - (Optional) List of tags that may be applied to the IP network exchange.

 ## See Also